starcitizen-lug/knowledge-base/wiki/Troubleshooting.md

  ```

+#### Failed to decompress file/corrupted block detected error
+- Some Penguins have had this error with filesystems such as btrfs or xfs.
+- On btrfs, disabling CoW by running `chattr +C` on the game's LIVE dir and redownloading a fresh data.p4k may fix it.
+- Switching to ext4 also seems to resolve it.

 #### After playing for a while, game/lutris/wine crash, no errors
   - If there are no errors in your game logs, check your system logs.
 It may be an Out Of Memory situation.
 Create a larger [swap file](Performance-Tuning#swap).